harleydutton/tabula-rasa/tabula-rasa/meta/rejected/Defensive Actions.md

 ---

-copied to [[Active Defences]] which may turn back into defensive actions lol. anyway, rejected.
+copied to [[Defensive Action]] which may turn back into defensive actions lol. anyway, rejected.